Finding All Bounded-Length Simple Cycles in a Directed Graph -- Revisited: Analysis of the Completeness Proof

-In terms of the original paper, edge $CB$ is the first so called \emph{blocked} edge.
-Search stack $AEC$ is not the first visit to node $B$, and the last visit before was with search stack $AD$ during the second depth-first search yielding cycle $ADBECA$.
-Since this last visit before did successfully find a cycle, the second possibility in the proof of Lemma 2 applies.
-In that case, at the end of page 7 of~\cite{DBLP:journals/corr/abs-2105-10094}, it is concluded that the path from $v_{i+1}$ to $s$ ($BDA$) of length 2 must have been successfully traversed during that last visit.
-But, this is not true, as node $D$ was at this time already on the search stack $AD$ and therefore blocked when the last visit hit $B$.
+\paragraph{The precise failure.} The first valid (length-$k$-bounded) cycle not detected by the algorithm is $AECBDA$.
+In the terminology of the original paper, edge $CB$ is the first \emph{blocked} edge, so $v_{i+1}=B$ with $i=2$ and the missed cycle has length $l+1=5$, i.e.\ $l=4$.
+Search stack $AEC$ is not the first visit to node $B$; the last visit before it occurred with search stack $AD$, during the second depth-first search, which yielded cycle $ADBECA$.
+Since that last visit did find a cycle, the \emph{second possibility} in the proof of Lemma 2 applies, and \textsc{RELAX\_LOCKS} was called on $B$.